Skip to main content

 Configure FreeSwitch log rotation.

 UniFi Talk does not include a built-in log-rotation setting.
 Without intervention, FreeSwitch logs return the partition to a critical state.
-A cronjob on a weekly schedule purges logs older than 7–14 days.
+A cron job on a weekly schedule purges logs older than 7–14 days.
 Brief maintenance window, SSH access only.

 REC 02 · HA FAILOVERNo additional cost